 Oxygen is actually absorbed when we exhale, not when we inhale.
 Nose breathing allows for the lungs to create back pressure because of the slower exhale, which allows for more time for the oxygen to be transferred from the lungs to the body.
 When you exhale from your mouth, carbon dioxide blows out too quickly, and less oxygen is absorbed.

 Nasal breathing also creates nitric oxide, which helps to improve oxygen absorption by up to 18 percent.
-This isn’t produced with mouth breathing, and can lead to restless sleep, lowered stamina and energy levels, and ADHD.
+This isn’t produced with it, and can lead to restless sleep, lowered stamina and energy levels, and ADHD.

 Nasal breathing also warms and filters the air, making it better for your body to use.
-Mouth breathing allows dirt, bacteria and anything else in the air to enter the body and directly into the lungs.
+It allows dirt, bacteria and anything else in the air to enter the body and directly into the lungs.

 Nose breathing provides the ideal exchange of oxygen and carbon dioxide and maintains the pH level of the blood.
-Mouth breathing does just the opposite – expelling carbon dioxide too quickly, decreasing our oxygen absorption and dropping the pH level of our blood.
+It does just the opposite – expelling carbon dioxide too quickly, decreasing our oxygen absorption and dropping the pH level of our blood.

 Signs and Symptoms of Mouth Breathing